The Monastery of Holy Trinity

 Location of Holy Trinity Monastery on the Map

-The Holy Monastery of Varlaam
+The Monastery of Varlaam

 The Holy Monastery of Varlaam is the second biggest monastery of Meteora.
-Located very close to Great Meteoro Monastery,
+Located very close to Great Meteoro Monastery, it was founded in the mid 14th century by a monk named Varlaam.
+Varlaam managed to climb on the cliff around 1350 and followed by a few other monks he was able to establish the monastery.

 The Monastery of Roussanou

-The Monastery of St. Nikolaos
+The Monastery of Agios Stefanos

 Meteora Sunset Tour With Monastery Visit & Hermit Caves 737 reviews